Regional variation: United States

-U.S. broadcast television is heavily regionalised due to the business model of its major networks, which enter into agreements with stations in each media market to carry their national programming, similarly to a franchise.
-As the FCC enforces a limit on the market share of broadcasters, commercial networks only have owned and operated stations (O&Os) in major or otherwise strategic markets, and rely on third-party affiliates to reach the remainder of the country.
+US broadcast television is heavily regionalised due to the business model of its major networks, which enter into agreements with stations in each media market to carry their national programming, similarly to a franchise.
+As the FCC enforces a limit on the market share of broadcasters, commercial networks have only owned and operated stations (O&Os) in major or otherwise strategic markets, and rely on third-party affiliates to reach the remainder of the country.
 PBS—the United States' public television network—refers to affiliates as member stations instead, and does not limit them to one per market.
-PBS does not have owned-or-operated stations due to its structure, but some of its largest members have been de facto flagships due to their prominent contributions to the PBS national schedule, such as WGBH-TV in Boston, WNET in New York City, and WETA-TV in Washington, DC.
+PBS does not have O&O stations due to its structure, but some of its largest members have been de facto flagships due to their prominent contributions to the PBS national schedule; for example, WGBH-TV in Boston, WNET in New York City, and WETA-TV in Washington, DC.

-Outside of network programming (which usually consists of two or three hours of prime time programmes per-night at a minimum, and may also include national news, sports and daytime programmes), the scheduling of each station's programming varies, and usually consists of local newscasts, programmes acquired from the syndication market, and brokered programming (including infomercials, more often in off-peak hours).
-Similarities may still exist in the scheduling of syndicated programmes between markets, based on factors such as "recommended" timeslots suggested by a programme's distributor, and broadcasters acquiring a particular programme for all of their stations in a group deal.
-Due to differing market dynamics, Spanish-language networks such as Telemundo and Univision, as well as specialty networks designed to be carried on digital subchannels, have a centralised network schedule, which stations may opt out from for local news or regulatory obligations not fulfilled by national programming (such as children's educational programming).
+Outside network programming (which usually consists of two or three hours of prime time programmes per night at a minimum, and may also include national news, sports, and daytime programmes), the scheduling of each station's programming varies.
+It usually consists of local newscasts, programmes acquired from the syndication market, and brokered programming (including infomercials, more often in off-peak hours).
+Similarities may still exist in the scheduling of syndicated programmes between markets, based on factors such as "recommended" timeslots suggested by a programme's distributor and broadcasters' acquisition of a particular programme for all their stations in a group deal.
+Due to differing market dynamics, Spanish-language networks such as Telemundo and Univision, as well as specialty networks designed to be carried on digital subchannels, have a centralised network schedule, from which stations may opt out for local news or regulatory obligations not fulfilled by national programming, such as children's educational programming.